Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models: Related Work

-\textit{Multi-Objective RL (MORL):} These methods \citep{roijers2013survey, yang2019generalized, zhou2022anchor, rame2023rewarded} fine-tune the pre-trained model for each user-specified preference and regularization weight.
-While theoretically optimal, inference-time RL fine-tuning is computationally infeasible.
-A workaround is to pre-train $M$ models covering the space of preference weights, but effective coverage requires $M$ to grow exponentially with the number of reward dimensions, making this impractical.
-In contrast, our method requires only $m$ fine-tunings for $m$ basis rewards.
-We report MORL performance only as an oracle baseline, illustrating the maximum alignment achievable.
+\textit{Multi-Objective RL (MORL):} Approaches \citep{roijers2013survey, yang2019generalized, zhou2022anchor, rame2023rewarded} fine-tune a separate model for each preference or regularization weight.
+While theoretically optimal, inference-time RL is infeasible; even covering the weight space requires exponentially many models.
+We thus treat MORL only as an oracle baseline.

-\textit{Multi-preference alignment in LLM:} Recently, many works have developed RL finetuning-based algorithms for multi-preference alignment in LLM \citep{rame2023rewarded,jang2023personalized,shi2024decoding,wang2024conditional,guo2024controllable,zhong2024panacea,wang2024arithmetic}.
-For the KL regularization alignment, \citet{liu2024decoding} introduced DeRa, which adjusts the alignment level at inference time by linearly combining logits from a reference and aligned model.
-While we are motivated by these multi-preference alignment works for LLMs, the diffusion blend algorithm we develop for diffusion models is original and does not have an immediate parallel in LLMs.
+\textit{Multi-preference alignment in LLMs:} Works such as \citep{rame2023rewarded,jang2023personalized,shi2024decoding,wang2024conditional,guo2024controllable,zhong2024panacea,wang2024arithmetic} extend RL finetuning to LLMs.
+For KL-regularized alignment, DeRa \citep{liu2024decoding} controls alignment by combining logits from aligned and reference models.
+Our diffusion blend methods are inspired by these but introduce inference-time preference alignment specifically for diffusion models.

+\textit{LoRA composition for image generation:} Recent work on multi-concept fusion in diffusion models \citep{zhong2024multi, zou2025cached} focuses on composing pretrained LoRA modules using fixed, heuristic scheduling to mitigate degradation when multiple concepts are combined.
+In contrast, our DB-MPA framework blends reward-aligned diffusion trajectories, enabling principled and interpretable trade-offs rather than heuristic mixing.